Royalty and representatives of the royal family should be addressed with their correct title.

 The royal family

-The title of the Queen’s husband, Prince Philip, is ‘His Royal Highness The Duke of Edinburgh’.
+The title of the Queen’s late husband, Prince Philip, is ‘His Royal Highness The Duke of Edinburgh’.

 The Queen’s eldest son, Prince Charles, is titled ‘His Royal Highness The Prince of Wales’.